 Trekking: Wild West Of China & Mongolia

-If there is another corner of Asia, where most people's perception of it is so removed from the reality on the ground - a land of soaring peaks, dramatic gorges and esoteric minority cultures - then we would love to hear about it.
-In western China (particularly Yunnan and Sichuan) unique opportunities for immersive farmhouse treks and expeditionary wilderness adventures are almost endless.
+If there is another corner of Asia, where most people's perception of it is so far removed from the reality on the ground - a land of soaring peaks, dramatic gorges and esoteric minority cultures - then we would love to hear about it.
+In western China (particularly northern Yunnan, western Sichuan and southern Qinghai) unique opportunities for immersive farmhouse treks and expeditionary wilderness adventures are almost endless.
 And unlike many other destinations in Asia, you will likely have the whole trekking route to yourself.

 Similarly in the spectacular Altai mountains of western Mongolia, we have explored a number of un-trekked routes along the border of China that offer some of the best expeditionary-style treks in Asia.
 Guided by eagle hunters, and supported by Bactrian camels, these adventures truly offer our guests an adventure of a lifetime.
 As in western China, there are also other 'softer' options that can also be tailored specifically to the requirements of your family or other pre-arranged group.